code-shambles/conftable/README.md

 * create events to assign submissions to (use their PaperCall ID)
 * allow import of the downloadable submissions (JSON)
+* give overview of tag usage (tells how well-covered a topic is)
 * optional: have a way to enter your PaperCall user's auth token, so download and sync of submissions can be automated
-* these entities are essential: events, proposals, submitters
+* these entities/collections are essential: events, proposals, submitters, tags